-Kingston model 60 timer motors, to correct timer 'no advance'.
+Kingston model 60 motors, to correct "no rotation".

-their use in appliance timers, these little motors were also widely used
+appliance timers, these little motors were also widely used to animate signs,

 The Model 60's drive

-motor and gear.
-The M60 was a reliable laundry timer, used for
+The M60 was a reliable drive motor, used for

 1) If you can hear the motor running but its output shaft isn't

-turning, a broken plastic primary drive gear will nearly always be the
+turning, a broken plastic primary drive (armature) gear will almost always be the

 Note: I've been

-fabricating these little gears out of brass, and they're doing really
+fabricating these little gears out of brass for a couple of decades now, and they

 3) With the motor on the workbench, make a mark on one side of the case to ensure that its